Silvia Majdalani: Biography

 Majdalani was born on 2 November 1958 was born in the neighborhood of Belgrano, into a family of Lebanese origin.
 She finished high school at St. Catherine's School, where she attained a national high school degree in Arts and Science.

 Once she finished high school, she studied social communication and business administration at the University of Belgrano (UB), and Public Relations at the Argentine University of Enterprise (UADE).

 Career

-In 2003, after working in the public and in the private sector, she was elected for the first time as Legislator of the City of Buenos Aires as part of the Republican Proposal list.
+In 2003, after working in the public and in the private sector, she was elected for the first time as Legislator of the City of Buenos Aires as part of the Commitment to Change list.
 She was re-elected to a second term in 2007.

 In 2009, she was elected to the Chamber of Deputies of Argentina as part of the Republican Proposal list.
 She was a member of the parliamentary commissions on Social Action and Public Health, Transport, National Defense and Homeland Security.
 Majdalani was re-elected in 2013.

 Since 2011, due to her specialization in the subject, she was appointed to the Bicameral Commission of Fiscalization of Intelligence Entities and Activities.
 On December 3, 2015, elected president Mauricio Macri announced her designation as Deputy Director of the Federal Intelligence Agency (AFI).